roylaurie/.draft/README.md

-Copyright © 2023 Roy Laurie
+Copyright (C) 2020-2024 Roy Laurie

 All rights are reserved.

-This is a generic development environment and should not be cloned.
+This is a scratchpad for development tests and should not be cloned or used.